 - Have been in close contact with someone who has an active case of TB

 - Work in healthcare or an occupation that brings you in close contact with people who may have active TB

 - Entered a drug and or alcohol treatment program

 - Have a disease or condition that weakens your immune systems, such as HIV/AIDS

 - Come from, have lived in, or traveled for a period of time in a foreign country in which TB is more common

 Where do I get a TB skin test?

-TB skin tests are available at the Snohomish Health District clinics in Everett and Lynnwood.
-Both clinics have limited walk-in capacity, so appointments are encouraged.
-The last appointment at both clinics is 4 p.m.
+TB skin tests are available at the Snohomish Health District clinic in Lynnwood.
+The clinic has limited walk-in capacity, so appointments are encouraged.
+The last appointment is 4 p.m.

 SHD Clinic – Lynnwood